John Inazu

 Inazu (informal).jpg

-Sally D. Danforth Distinguished Professor of Law and Religion in the School of Law and the Danforth Center on Religion & Politics
+Sally D. Danforth Distinguished Professor of Law and Religion

-His next book, Learning to Disagree: The Surprising Path to Navigating Differences with Empathy and Respect, will be published by Zondervan in 2024.
+John Inazu teaches in the law school and the John C. Danforth Center on Religion and Politics.
+His latest book is Learning to Disagree: The Surprising Path to Navigating Differences with Empathy and Respect (Zondervan, 2024).
 Inazu is also the author of Liberty’s Refuge: The Forgotten Freedom of Assembly (Yale University Press, 2012) and Confident Pluralism: Surviving and Thriving Through Deep Difference (University of Chicago Press, 2016).
-He is the editor of a volume on law and theology published in Law and Contemporary Problems and co-editor (with Tim Keller) of Uncommon Ground: Living Faithfully in a World of Difference (Thomas Nelson, 2020).
+He is the special editor of a volume on law and theology published in Law and Contemporary Problems and co-editor (with Tim Keller) of Uncommon Ground: Living Faithfully in a World of Difference (Thomas Nelson, 2020).
+Inazu has also published extensively in academic journals on the right of assembly, pluralism, and law and religion.

 Inazu publishes a weekly Substack, *Some Assembly Required.